New Treatments for Skin Cancer, Both Topical and Oral

 The second of the new treatments for skin cancer is a topical application that researchers say may be best for skin cancer tumors on the face, according to The Telegraph.

 Most patients who have tumors develop on their faces seek out alternatives to surgery, which can lave scarring or other disfiguring appearances.
 This new cream, when applied to the surface of the skin, irradiates the skin and causes the tumor to shrink.
 Success has been seen in a majority of cases up to 95%.

 If made available, this topical treatment would add another option for patients seeking treatment for basal cell carcinomas.

 The best way to avoid skin cancer, however, is to limit sun exposure.
-You should also email Seattle plastic surgeon Dr. Grenley and ask about skin care products to protect your skin.
+You should also email Seattle cosmetic surgeon Dr. Jonov and ask about skin care products to protect your skin.